sulu/SuluCommunityBundle/Resources/doc/5-registration.md

 ## type

-You can create your own form by set your own RegistrationType
+You can create your own form by setting your own RegistrationType.

 **Example Class**: